Diphtheria in Children

 What can I do to prevent diphtheria in my child?

-In their first year of life, children in the U.S. are given a triple vaccine (DTaP) that includes diphtheria.
+Children in the U.S. are given a triple vaccine (DTaP) that includes diphtheria within a year of being born.
 This combination vaccine also protects against tetanus and pertussis.
 Because diphtheria is still common in underdeveloped countries, the vaccine is still needed in case of contact with a person who is carrying the bacteria.

 The CDC advises that children need 5 DTaP shots at these ages: